TheLX5/Archipelago/worlds/dkc/docs/setup_en.md

 ### Where do I get a YAML file?

-You can generate a yaml or download a template by visiting the [Donkey Kong Country 2 Player Options Page](/games/Donkey%20Kong%20Country%20%202/player-options)
+You can generate a yaml or download a template by visiting the [Donkey Kong Country Player Options Page](/games/Donkey%20Kong%20Country%20%202/player-options)

 ## Joining a MultiWorld Game

-### Get your Donkey Kong Country 2 patch
+### Get your Donkey Kong Country patch

 When you join a multiworld game, you will be asked to provide your config file to whoever is hosting.
 Once that is done, the host will provide you with either a link to download your patch file, or with a zip file containing everyone's patch files.
-Your patch file should have a `.apdkc2` extension.
+Your patch file should have a `.apdkc` extension.

 Put your patch file on your desktop or somewhere convenient, and double click it.
 This should automatically launch the client, and will also create your ROM in the same place as your patch file.